WE ARE WILMINGTON. WE ARE STRONG.

-No Air BnBs, corporate or franchised businesses, insurance companies, property management companies or check cashing businesses are permitted to apply.
+No Air BnBs, corporate or franchised businesses, insurance companies, property management companies, nonprofits or check cashing businesses are permitted to apply.

 One Business Owner can not apply for funding for more than 2 separate business locations.

 Must complete an application including providing your current business license, W9 form, and documentation regarding your proposed bill payment.
 W9 forms are due after notification of award.
 If you are unable to provide a W9, please email email@example.com.